G.I. Jeff: Production

-Series creator and co-showrunner Dan Harmon initially announced that there would be an animated episode during the cast and crew's visit to the San Diego Comic-Con in July 2013.
+Series creator and co-showrunner Dan Harmon initially announced that there would be an animated episode during the cast and crew's visit to San Diego Comic-Con in July 2013.
 Series writer and co-showrunner Chris McKenna said the idea for the concept of the episode came about in a simple way: "I think Harmon said, 'Let's do a G.I.
 Joe episode!'"
 McKenna said that the show wanted to pay tribute to the 1980s animated series: "[G.I.
 Joe] was something from our childhood that was very important to us and we had fond memories of it, and we thought it would be a cool way to do another animated episode.
 Like all Community episodes, it takes on a certain style.
 This one has a very specific story reason for it.
 I don’t want to give too much away, but our characters find themselves on a Wizard of Oz-type journey through the world of G.I.
 Joe. … There’s a mystery that Jeff in particular has to get to the bottom of."
 McKenna added that the Community team had been working overtime to craft "a loving homage to the G.I.
 Joe series."

 Though production for the live-action episodes had been completed in December 2013, the cast recorded their voices in late March 2014.
 McKenna said the delay was due to the fact that they broke and re-broke the story several times in order to utilize all the regulars and guest stars in the Community universe, as well as to find a proper justification for using the animated medium to tell their story.
 McKenna said that Rob Schrab (Scud: The Disposable Assassin) was the "perfect person" to direct the episode and "he's absolutely a maniac trying to get it together."
 McKenna explained that this episode is not simply a sketch, but that the characters take on this style to carry out a story that takes place in the real world, which Harmon stated was a story was about "age and dying."